mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 > GRIFFE: **Our recommendation — Ignore "protected access" warnings for your own package, or make the warnings smarter.**
 > To users of linters, we recommend adding `# noqa` comments on the relevant code lines, or globally disabling warnings related to "private object access" if per-line exclusion requires too much maintenance.
 >
 > To authors of linters, we recommend (if possible) making these warnings smarter: they shouldn't be triggered when private objects are accessed from within the *same package*.
-Marking objects as private is meant to prevent downstream code to use them, not to prevent the developers of the current package themselves to use them: they know what they are doing and should be allowed to use their own private objects without warnings.
+Marking objects as private is meant to prevent downstream code from using them, not to prevent the developers of the current package themselves from using them: they know what they are doing and should be allowed to use their own private objects without warnings.
 At the same time, they don't want to disable these warnings *globally*, so the warnings should be derived in multiple versions, or made smarter.

 ## The CLI is API too